-In line with BNM's Guideline on Stress Testing and the Bank's Policy Paper for Stress Testing, a Stress Test Steering Committee (STSC) has been established.
+In line with BNM's Guideline on Stress Testing and the Bank's Policy Paper for Stress Testing, a Stress Test Working Group (STWG) has been established.

 Stress testing is conducted on entity level and on a bank-wide basis.
 Stress testing will be carried out subject to regulatory and internal management demands as and when needed.
 At a minimum, a complete stress testing for the entire Bank should be completed on a semi-annual basis.
-Stress testing results are reviewed by STSC, Risk Management Committee (RMC), Risk Committee (RC) and BOD prior to submission to BNM.
+Stress testing results are reviewed by STWG, Risk Management Meeting (RMM) and Risk Committee (RC) or BOD prior to submission to BNM.